maestronick1/JS-Review-Readme-Deliverable-7-20/readme.md

 };
 ```
-###adding classes or elements to Dom or nest in elements
+# Adding classes or elements to Dom or nest in elements
 ```javascript
 const container = document.querySelector('.container');
 console.log(container);